hkjeldsberg/kafka-docs/doks/metrics.md

 ## Common Consumer Metrics

-Some importent consumer metrics include:
+Some important consumer metrics include:

 - **records-lag-max**: Maximum record lag.
 How far the consumer is behind producers.
 In a situation where real-time processing is important, high lag might mean you need more consumers.